Acumatica/Acumatica-Surveys/README.md

 The ability to delete the survey when it’s still active, but has not been processed/published.

 A published survey that a user has responded to cannot be deleted.

-Please note that there are issues with iOS devices with respect to attributes and notifications.
-We are working on resolving these and will be updating our notes to reflect this in the next several days.

 Mobile Push Notifications will be sent only for android devices.
 For now, iOS users can use their web browser to view & respond to thier surveys, where they are selected as recipients.